| Irritant and contact dermatitis is more common in the adult age.

 hydrocarbons such as trichloroethylene, perchloroethylene, ethylene

 chloride and chlorobenzene and alcohol .
+Thinner is

 commonly a mixture of alcohol, ketones and esters that is used in many